Three transportation projects that could transform South London

 Property values are expected to spike up to 21 per cent along the route, especially once it is finalised by Transport for London, similar to the rise in value when the new Battersea Power Station extension was initially proposed.
 The extension could also unlock the development of up to 100,000 residential units.

-The communities of Croydon, Wimbledon and Sutton are booming.
-With no London Underground or other major rail projects in sight to serve these growing communities, it’s possible that London’s light rail network, that currently connects Wimbledon to Croydon, could soon connect Sutton to the Northern Line at South Wimbledon or Colliers Wood.
+The communities of Croydon, Wimbledon, and Sutton are booming.
+With no London Underground or other major rail projects in sight to serve these growing communities, it’s possible that London’s light rail network, which currently connects Wimbledon to Croydon, could soon connect Sutton to the Northern Line at South Wimbledon or Colliers Wood.

 While a bus option has been floated, communities in south London are adamant they want a tram extension.
 For property investors who may wish to invest in this area, light rail links have shown, around the world, to have a better return on investment than rapid bus routes.